TikTok Says Micellar Water Makes Shampoo Clean Better, So I Tried It

 But it's not exactly practical to drench your lengths in micellar water every time you go to wash it.
 "You would need a large amount of micellar water to fully cleanse your entire scalp," continues Chie, particularly if you wash your hair multiple times a week.
 "This could become expensive and wasteful, especially when there are other options on the market that are specially formulated to be safe for your hair and scalp."

 I have to agree.
-While there are affordable micellar products out there, like the brilliant Garnier Micellar Water Facial Cleanser Sensitive Skin, £5.99, and Simple's Cleansing Micellar Water, £5.50, in my experience, you'd need half a bottle every time — and that can be pricy.
+While there are affordable micellar products out there, like the brilliant Garnier Micellar Water, $7.99, and Simple's Cleansing Micellar Water, $11.99, in my experience, you'd need half a bottle every time — and that can be pricy.
 Instead, I swear by shampooing my hair twice in the shower, particularly on days when it's very oily, if I've worked out or used lots of hair product like oils and styling creams.
 Chie agrees that double cleansing can have benefits.

 Advertisement

-For those with dandruff, I love The Body Shop's Ginger Anti-Dandruff Shampoo, £7.50, which eradicates my flakes in one wash.
-If you have an itchy scalp plus dandruff, nothing beats Head & Shoulders DERMAXPRO Soothing Anti Dandruff Dry Itchy Scalp Shampoo, £6.

 But if you're sold on the idea of micellar water?
 Try a micellar shampoo instead of a makeup remover.
 "A micellar shampoo is similar to a clarifying shampoo," says Chie.
 "This could be a good option if you want to test the effectiveness of micelles on your hair in a specially formulated product, rather than tipping a bottle of your favourite micellar water over your head."
-Try Kristin Ess Scalp Purifying Micellar Shampoo, £10, or The Hair Boss The Micellar Shampoo, £7.99, both of which strip product, oil and flaky skin build-up without zapping hair of moisture.
+Try Kristin Ess Scalp Purifying Micellar Shampoo, $16.99, or the Kevin Murphy Scalp Spa Wash, $43.95, both of which strip product, oil and flaky skin build-up without zapping hair of moisture.